 How can we show unity?
 Sometimes it's marching arm in arm and fighting for social and economic justice.
 Sometimes, unity is a helping hand to someone in need.
 It doesn't have to be formal or expensive or time consuming: It can even been an acknowledgement or encouraging word or a "like" on social media.

-Take a look at this story on BK Reader about a community mural project, a great example of Umoja.
+Take a look at this story on BK Reader about a group of women who have worked for justice for Black women and families throughout the pandemic and for more than a decade before that, a great example of Umoja.

 Today, let's all practice unity!